jsrocket/espruino/devicerc/readme_espruino.md

 **Parameters**
  - sid (required): Your WIFI's SID
  - pwd (required): Your WIFI's password
- - id (required): A unique device id
+ - key (required): A unique device identifier
  - server (required): The websocket server address
- - port (required): The websocket server port
  - disable (optional): An array containing a list of features to disable.
 Whatever is passed in will be be allowed to be called from the browser.
    - getvariable
    - setvariable